 Difficulties in implementation.
 Both textToInterval when its input is a literal of inf-sup form, and numsToInterval, involve testing if a boolean value $b = (l \le u)$ is 0 (false) or 1 (true), to determine whether the interval is empty or nonempty.
 Here l and u are extended-real numbers.
-For textToInterval they are values of number literals; for numsToInterval, they are values of datums of supported number formats.
+In the former case For textToInterval they are values of number literals; in the latter for numsToInterval, they are values of datums of supported number formats.